The Choir (alternative rock band): Post-Tim Chandler work (2019-present)

 In 2024, the Choir released a significant amount of new material.
 In addition to the band's monthly releases to Patreon subscribers, they also released three new studio albums, one EP and one live album.
 The first of these was the Kickstarter bonus album 7 + 77s = 9: Reinterpretations, which was a result of a stretch goal for the second re-release of Chase the Kangaroo.
-The second studio album, Patreon Sessions, was a compilation of 12 singles from Patreon made available to non-subscribers.
+The second studio album, Patreon Sessions (Unfinished Tracks), was a compilation of 12 singles from Patreon made available to non-subscribers.
 The third and most notable was Translucent, which was the Choir's first ambient instrumental release.
 The sole EP, Reinterpretations, was simply an abridged version of 7 + 77s = 9: Reinterpretations released to streaming platforms.
 Finally, the band released Live from District Drugs, an acoustic performance originally recorded in Rock Island, Illinois in 2012.
 Both 7 + 77s = 9: Reinterpretations and Translucent received a physical release; the remainder of their 2024 releases were digital-only.

+In October 2025, it was announced that the band was working on a 20-song double album entitled Dragonfly, their "most ambitious to date"; it was released in September 2026.
+In May 2026, a biographical book entitled The Choir Timeline, Volume One was published through Amazon.
+The book chronicles the first part of the band's career through 1996, via stories, photos, interviews, concert dates and set lists.
+Volume Two is scheduled to be released in October 2026.

 Other projects

-Each band member has worked on numerous projects outside the Choir.